nostack-dev/minitemplate/README.md

   ```

 ### The converted Components Don’t Look Special or New—What Sets Them Apart?
-At first glance, MiniTemplate components may seem like standard HTML, but their design offers distinct advantages.
-They utilize immediately invoked functions to isolate JavaScript within embedded scripts, preventing conflicts and enhancing reliability.
-The integration of inline Tailwind CSS through DaisyUI ensures that styles are modular and collision-free, promoting consistent design.
-Moreover, these components allow for local state management within the scripts, with the option to integrate a state manager, enhancing functionality and maintainability without adding unnecessary complexity.
-This combination results in a powerful, scalable approach to web development.
+At first glance, MiniTemplate components may seem like standard HTML, but their design offers distinct advantages:

 ```html
 <div id="alert_component"> <!-- Auto-generated ID -->